DexterHuang/CyberCodeOnline/README.md

-# CyberCodeOnline
 ![CyberCode Online Logo](/resources/readme/logo-black.png)

-*CyberCode Online is a **browser based MMORPG game** that is **disguised as VS Code*** *where you click functions and variables in the ever changing source code to navigate your character in a Cyber Punk inspired world*
+*CyberCode Online is a **browser & mobile based MMORPG game** that is **disguised as VS Code in the browser*** *where you click functions and variables in the ever changing source code to navigate your character in a Cyber Punk inspired world*

-It is meant to be played casually with many AFK leveling, Crafting, Procedural item/monster/dungeon generation mechanisms, and provides a platform for developers alike to chitchat and slack :)
+It is meant to be played casually with AFK tasks, leveling and Crafting.
+Includeas a huge array of randomly generated enemies, dungeons and locations pulled from a user contributed list.
+The game provides a platform for everyone to chitchat and slack!

 ### Click [CyberCode Online](https://cybercodeonline.com/) or download the mobile app to start your adventure now!